No. 1 Squadron RAF Regiment: Casualties

 On 19 July 2007, two Senior Aircraftmen from No.1 Squadron, SAC Matthew "Lip" Caulwell (22) of Birmingham and SAC Peter "Pete" McFerran (24) of Connah's Quay were killed during a rocket attack on Basrah Airfield.
 RAuxAF SAC Christopher Dunsmore attached to No.1 Squadron was also killed in an insurgent indirect fire attack on their base in Iraq.
 On 7 August 2007 Leading Aircraftman Martin 'Beardy' Beard from Mansfield was killed during a fire fight with Iraqi insurgents in the Battle of Al Waki Market.
 This last action resulted in the award of the Military Cross to one of the section commanders.
 The Officer Commanding, Sqn Ldr Sutton was awarded the OBE.

 During No 1.
 Squadron's last tour (2010) defending Bastion Air Base (Helmand Province, Afghanistan) the squadron lost two gunners; Senior Aircraftman Kinikki Griffiths who was involved in a road traffic accident on patrol whilst serving with B flight and Senior Aircraftman Scott Hughes (C flight).
-Hughes was killed when he was hit by a British Army Power boat in Cyprus whilst swimming in a recreation area during decompression (a period of rest and relaxation which is thought to help troops relax before returning home).
+Hughes was killed when he was hit by a British Army Power boat in Cyprus whilst swimming in a recreation area during decompression (a period of rest and relaxation in the company of their mates which is thought to help troops relax before returning home).